prachikotadia/YahtzeeApp/README.md

 ## Specifications

 The version of Yahtzee you will implement is a slightly simplified, single-player version of the game.
 The player will be able to roll the dice up to three times per turn, choosing a scoring category to end each turn.
 The game ends when the player has entered a score in each of the 13 categories on the scorecard.
 Our version will not include the "Yahtzee bonus" rule, which awards additional points for multiple Yahtzees.

-To see an example of the app you will implement, see the [MP2 demo video](https://youtu.be/PyLQCjtTpc8?si=OqsugTDnzp-pfgUq).
-Note that you have the freedom to design and lay out your app in any way you wish, as long as it meets the requirements specified here.

 ## Implementation details / requirements